John Sessions' Tall Tales

-John Sessions' Tall Tales was a British comedy written by and starring John Sessions.
+John Sessions' Tall Tales is a British comedy written by and starring John Sessions.

-The show was commissioned as a result of John Sessions' reputation for improvisation, having been a pivotal figure in the success of Whose Line Is It Anyway?, and was intended as 6 half-hour comic plays, to be penned by Sessions, but rooted in improvisation.
-All 6 episodes of John Sessions' Tall Tales were produced and directed by Geoff Posner for Pozzitive Television.
+The show was commissioned as a result of John Sessions' reputation for improvisation, having been a pivotal figure in the success of Whose Line Is It Anyway?, and was intended as six half-hour comic plays, to be penned by Sessions, but rooted in improvisation.
+All sixepisodes of John Sessions' Tall Tales were produced and directed by Geoff Posner for Pozzitive Television.